What is Human Behavior and how can you Measure it?

 Within the last couple of years, manual coding schemes have been progressively replaced or extended by automatic classification procedures, mostly due to major breakthroughs in machine learning and computational neuroscience.
 For example, facial expression analysis provides an automated way to track and analyze the emotional responses of respondents in real-time.

-While behavioral observation per se is already a powerful tool to detect indicators for cognitive, emotional or physiological processes, it is very reasonable to combine it with measurements of physiological processes such as remote or mobile eye tracking (click here to download our Pocket Guide to Eye Tracking), EEG, EMG, ECG or GSR (follow this link to get a free copy of our all-new Definite Guide to GSR) which are able to provide additional insight into the electro-neuro-muscular processes that accompany human emotions, thoughts, and complex actions.
+While behavioral observation per se is already a powerful tool to detect indicators for cognitive, emotional or physiological processes, it is very reasonable to combine it with measurements of physiological processes such as eye tracking (click here to download our Eye Tracking Guide), EEG, EMG, ECG or GSR (follow this link to get a copy of our GSR Guide) which are able to provide additional insight into the electro-neuro-muscular processes that accompany human emotions, thoughts, and complex actions.

 Curious to learn more about human behavior and how it can be measured?
 Stay tuned as we will kick of an information-packed series of blog posts next week shedding light upon the diversity of biometric measures used to assess human behavior.